The Gatehouse, Norwich

 The Gatehouse is a Grade II listed public house in Norwich, England.

 It was built in 1934 for the Norwich-based Morgans Brewery, and replaced a 19th-century building of the same name.
 The builders were a local company, R.G.
 Carter.
 The architect has not yet been identified.

 It was Grade II listed in 2015 by Historic England.

+Currently the Gatehouse is closed, however an initiative is raising money to buy the former Gatehouse Pub and create a community-owned meeting place out of it.